ballerina-platform/ballerina-spec/stdlib/proposals/msg-store/message_store_store_listener.md

     # Retrieves the top message from the message store without removing it.
     #
-    # + return - The retrieved message, or `NoMessage` if the store is empty, or an error if an error occurs
+    # + return - The retrieved message, or () if the store is empty, or an error if an error occurs
-    isolated remote function retrieve() returns Message|NoMessage|error;
+    isolated remote function retrieve() returns Message|error?;

     # Acknowledges the top message retrieved from the message store.
     #